dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerflex/helm/_index.md

 The following are requirements that must be met before installing the CSI Driver for Dell PowerFlex:

-- Install Kubernetes or OpenShift (see [supported versions](../../../../../concepts/csidriver/#features-and-capabilities))
+- Install Kubernetes cluster (see [supported versions](../../../../../concepts/csidriver/#features-and-capabilities))
 - Install Helm 3.x
 - Enable Zero Padding on PowerFlex
 - Mount propagation is enabled on container runtime that is being used